os717/FPGA-Bitcoin-Miner/README.md

 # FPGA-Bitcoin-Miner

-This is a basic FPGA-based bitcoin miner which (will I hope) mines the Bitcoin crytocurrny in real-time!
+This is a basic FPGA-based bitcoin miner which (will I hope) mines the Bitcoin crytocurreny in real-time!

 For the people who are curious to understand in a simplified setup:
 - **How the Bitcoin blockchain works**